-In this subsection, we compare DGA with the HybridCache approach proposed in [30] by simulating both approaches in ns2 [11] (version 2.27).
-The ns2 simulator contains models for common ad hoc network routing protocols, IEEE Standard 802.11 MAC layer protocol, and two-ray ground reflection propagation models [7].
-The DSDV routing protocol [23] is used to provide routing services.
+In this subsection, we compare DGA with the HybridCache approach proposed in [31] by simulating both approaches in ns2 [10] (version 2.27).
+The ns2 simulator contains models for common ad hoc network routing protocols, IEEE Standard 802.11 MAC layer protocol, and two-ray ground reflection propagation models [?].
+Due to the lack of scalability of the ns2 simulator, we use a smaller network size (compared to Section IV.A) and other appropriate parameter values.
+The DSDV routing protocol [?] is used to provide routing services.
 For comparison, we also implemented a Naive approach, wherein each node caches any passing-by data item if there is free memory space and uses LRU (least recently used) policy for replacement of caches.
 We start with presenting the simulation setup, and then present the simulation results in the next subsection.
+In all plots, each data point represents an average of five to ten runs.
+In some plots, we show error bars indicating the 95% confidence interval; for sake to clarity, we show confidence intervals in only those graphs that are relevant to our claims.